raquo/Waypoint/README.md

 ## Waypoint Without Laminar

 Perhaps ironically, Waypoint does not actually depend on Laminar, only on Airstream.
+You can use it with other Scala.js UI libraries too.

-All you need to use Waypoint without Laminar is provide a stream of `dom.OnPopState` events, which is very easy, just make one using Airstream's `DomEventStream`.
+To use Waypoint without Laminar, you will need to provide a stream of `dom.OnPopState` events, which is very easy, just make one using Airstream's `DomEventStream`.

+Of course, if you want to react to URL changes, you will also need a way to consume the observables provided by Waypoint, such as `router.currentPageSignal`.
+Doing this properly will require some basic knowledge of Airstream.
+If you use a different streaming library, it's possible to interop between the two.
+I can help you do that if you agree to open source the resulting integration (does not need to be a polished library, just sample code / gist is fine).